Jason082666/Quiztronomy/README.md

 - Implement RWD on the website, make it prettier on mobile

-- Ehance unit test and interation test coverage
+- Enhance unit test and interation test coverage
 - Use OpenAI API to tag all the users search terms, choose the top 5 terms, and feed OpenAI to generate new quizzes, enrich system quizzes

 - Add more quiz type to raise user experience